-- \$253.6 million in direct expenditures (expense), which pays for fish and wildlife program mitigation projects such as habitat improvements, research, monitoring, and some fish hatchery costs. - \$91 million to reimburse the power share of expenditures by other federal agencies for fish and wildlife purposes, including reimbursements to the federal Treasury for expenditures of appropriated funds by the Corps of Engineers and Bureau of Reclamation, and direct funding to the Corps, Bureau, and U.S. Fish and Wildlife Service for the power share of the cost to operate and maintain fish passage improvements and certain hatcheries.
-Additionally, this includes one-half (\$5.5 million) of the Council's budget in Fiscal Year 2021 (the other half is assigned to Bonneville's Power Business Line budget).
+- \$253.6 million in direct (expense) costs for the direct-funded program, which pays for projects such as habitat improvements, research, and some fish hatchery costs. - Treasury for expenditures of appropriated funds by the Corps of Engineers, Bureau of Reclamation, and U.S. Fish and Wildlife Service for investments in fish passage and fish production, including direct funding of operations and maintenance expenses of federal fish hatcheries; fish passage facilities; smolt transportation; habitat mitigation; water quality monitoring and management; fish passage research; and invasive species coordination.
+This category also includes one-half (\$5.5 million) of the Council's budget in Fiscal Year 2021 (the other

-- \$98.7 million for the fixed cost of debt service (interest, amortization, and depreciation) for capital investments in facilities such as hatcheries, fish passage facilities at dams, and some land purchases for fish and wildlife habitat. - \$190.6 million in forgone hydropower sales revenue that results from dam operations that benefit fish but reduce hydropower generation, such as spill to assist downstream juvenile fish passage.
+- half is assigned to Bonneville's Power Business Line budget). - \$98.7 million for the fixed cost of debt service (interest, amortization, and depreciation) for capital investments in facilities such as hatcheries, fish passage facilities at dams, and some land purchases for fish and wildlife habitat. - \$190.6 million in forgone hydropower sales revenue that results from dam operations that benefit fish but reduce hydropower generation, such as spill to assist downstream juvenile fish passage.
 Bonneville's Fish and Wildlife Division considers forgone revenue as the result of spill a cost attributable to fish and wildlife mitigation. - \$110.6 million in power purchases.
 Bonneville buys power in the wholesale market during periods when dam operations to protect migrating fish reduce hydropower generation below firm loads, such as by spilling water over dams in the spring or storing it behind dams in winter months in anticipation of increasing spring flows to aid fish passage.